-On June 6, 1944 Allied soldiers bravely stormed the beaches of Normandy, France.
-The Normandy beaches were chosen because of the range of air cover and it was shortest distance from Great Britain.
-5 landing beaches were chosen for the assault Utah, Omaha, Gold, Juno and Sword beaches.
-As dawn broke the largest armada ever assembled began it’s assault on the beach’s of Normandy.
-By the end of the day the Atlantic Wall, which took the Germans years to build, had fallen and the invasion was a success.
+On June 6, 1944, Allied soldiers bravely stormed the beaches of Normandy, France.
+The Normandy beaches were chosen because of the range of air cover, and it was shortest distance from Great Britain.
+5 landing beaches were selected for the assault: Utah, Omaha, Gold, Juno and Sword beaches.
+As dawn broke, the largest armada ever assembled began its assault on the beaches of Normandy.
+By the end of the day, the Atlantic Wall, (which took the Germans years to build), had fallen and the invasion was a success.

 D-Day will be commemorated on Tuesday, June 6, 2017.

 There is no general consensus on how D-Day was coined.
 Many believe it simply means Day.
 During WWII allied forces used the terms D-Day and H-Hour for the day and hour on which a combat attack or operation was initiated.
 The letters are derived from the words, “D” for the day of the invasion and “H” for the hour the operation was to begin.
 However, the French maintain it stood for “disembarkation” while others say “debarkation”.
 So like many questions in history there is no clear answer.

 - 150,000 Allied soldiers land on the shores of Normandy.